The Leadership Blog

 Examples of Effective Systems

-Here are a few systems that great leaders and organizations use:
+Here are a few systems that I modified for my team from great leaders:

 • Communication Systems

 Patrick Lencioni, in Death by Meeting, points out that the rhythm of meetings shapes an organization’s health.
+If you haven't read this book, it's an absolute MUST.
 Daily standups, weekly tactical meetings, and quarterly off-sites aren’t just meetings; they’re systems to keep alignment strong.

 • Jim Collins, in Good to Great, describes how great companies create disciplined decision-making processes.
 Instead of chasing shiny new ideas, they filter decisions through their “Hedgehog Concept” system to ensure focus on what they do best.
 This one takes a little more explanation.